vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 I usually avoid trying to be funny when writing or speaking in English; it's not my native language, so I lack the vocabulary and the comedic timing.
 But a thing that I learned many years ago is that a laugh helps people to remember what was said, so this time I decided to try with a light-hearted approach.
 I hope this will ease the read and make your journey into the Unix world more comfortable.

 If it doesn't work, I apologise in advance. you can always go and get some ancient tome of dark magic like "The Unix Bible".
-I'm pretty sure you will remember for years the moment in which you'll manage to conjure some sort of multitentacular Lovecraftian horror, but I'm not sure this will have a significant impact on your career.
+I'm pretty sure you will remember for years the moment in which you'll manage to conjure some sort of multi-tentacular Lovecraftian horror, but I'm not sure this will have a significant impact on your career.
 If we exclude the fact that it will probably put an end to it, obviously.

 ## Why you should read this book